 Calcium Support is an excellent supplement to improve damaged hair or nails.
 It enhances your body's ability to assimilate the calcium from foods you eat.
-Youthful Skin tablets provide the support your skin needs as it ages, reducing dehydration, wrinkles and the thinning of the skin.
+Youthful Skin Herbal Tablets provide the support your skin needs as it ages, reducing dehydration, wrinkles and the thinning of the skin.
 Radiant Skin helps flush out toxins that can cause eruptions and irritation, leaving your skin clear and glowing.

 9. Drink to your health

 Drinking lots of water throughout the day can help detoxify the body and prevent aging and dryness.
 But you can increase the impact many times by adding a few herbs to your water.
 The herbal water recipes make a tremendously effective delivery system for the Maharishi Ayurveda products.